VindictiveVeer/ProjectIdeas/README.md

 Ideas come from a variety of topics within computer science ranging from Machine Learning to Image Forensics and more.
 Below will be a list of ideas, potential technologies they can be developed with and rough complexity/difficulty.

+** Note: Complexities and difficulties assume some prior knowledge within the subject area, therefore they are not an objective measurement of difficulty **

 ## Ideas
 1. Image Post-filtering: